SystemFw/blog/content/staging/paxos-failures.md

 the WOR value from at least one storage servers, and then adopt that value as per the write repair idea.

-In order words, because of this _quorum intersection_ property, write repair can never experience false negatives: if a value has been written to the WOR, **there is no way for a later writer to miss it**.
+In other words, because of this _quorum intersection_ property, write repair can never experience false negatives: if a value has been written to the WOR, **there is no way for a later writer to miss it**.